syncfusion-content/windowsforms-docs/WindowsForms/chart/Chart-Axes.md

 * Shift.
 * ClippingProtection.

 The default value of the `EdgeLabelsDrawingMode` property is Center.
 By setting this property to Shift, the edge labels will be placed inside the charts.
-While setting the `EdgeLabelDrawingMode` to ClippingProtection, the partially hided labels will be visible.
+While setting the `EdgeLabelDrawingMode` to ClippingProtection, the partially hidden labels will be visible.

 {% tabs %}